- Church Online

 Uruguay has a history of Roman Catholicism, but this heritage is being rejected in favour of secularism.
 With over 100,000 university students across various campuses, there is a great need for full time Christian staff workers and resources.
 Students at this age and stage are full of energy and enthusiasm, eager to find out who they are and assert their independence, but also asking questions about life and faith.
 They are deciding which direction to take and which values to adopt, often resulting in the pursuit of ‘the good life’ without God.

-Currently missionaries ‘in training’ at Church Missionary Society (CMS) St Andrew’s Hall, Pedro & Joy Oliveira-Woolmer have a mix of Brazilian, Chinese and Australian cultural backgrounds.
+Sponsored by Church Missionary Society (CMS), Pedro & Joy Oliveira-Woolmer have a mix of Brazilian, Chinese and Australian cultural backgrounds.
+They are learning Spanish while they seek to deepen relationships with the people around them in Montevideo.
 Having worked as ministry apprentices at the Conservatorium of Music Sydney campus, they are passionate about cross-cultural student ministry.

 In January 2010, a magnitude 7.0 earthquake struck Haiti, with its epicentre 15 miles west of the capital, Port-au-Prince.
 Estimates are that more than 300,000 people were killed and 1.5 million were left homeless.
 The Retired Men’s Group at St Jude’s are sponsoring a young man in Haiti, making a real difference in his life, enabling him to improve his education.
 The young man and the men’s group regularly correspond.
 “More powerful than poverty is the hope of Jesus, the care of a local church and the encouragement of loving sponsors”.